miohtama/capitalgram/posts/estonia-cryptocurrency-ban.md

 <img src="{{ '/static/img/content/fixed-size/estonia-cryptocurrency-ban/image4.png'|url }}" class="img-600">

-[Keith Pentus-Rosimannus](https://en.wikipedia.org/wiki/Keit_Pentus-Rosimannus), the minister of finance, goes down to history as the European person who started banned cryptocurrencies.
+[Keit Pentus-Rosimannus](https://en.wikipedia.org/wiki/Keit_Pentus-Rosimannus), the minister of finance, goes down to history as the European person who started banned cryptocurrencies.
 She is not re-elected because of the political uproar.
 When her successor takes her seat she can take “this is good - there is no way I could do worse than my predecessor, now let’s fix this mess.”

 ## The Ugly